huggingface/blog/tf-serving.md

 ### How to create a SavedModel?

-SavedModel is the format expected by TensorFlow serving.
+SavedModel is the format expected by TensorFlow Serving.
 Since Transformers v4.2.0, creating a SavedModel has three additional features:

 1. The sequence length can be modified freely between runs.
 2. All model inputs are available for inference.